 “The only thing we all cared about was the sun, the moon and the sky,” she said later.

-The newly-minted high school graduate was about to leave home for a year of living abroad before starting college.
+The newly minted high school graduate was about to leave home for a year of living abroad before starting college.
 This trip to the path of totality was her parents' going-away gift to her.

 “I feel more adventurous now,” she said.
 “Okay, I saw the eclipse.
 What’s next?”

 Of course, it takes more than one moment out of the sun to change a country.
 Americans' newfound cosmic awareness did not eliminate violence or end political debates.
 It didn’t revolutionize people’s understanding of their world.
-At the end of 2017, the fraction of adults who believed the sun circles the Earth — instead of the other way around — was the same as it had been at the beginning of the year: about three in twenty.
+At the end of 2017, the fraction of adults who believed the sun circles the Earth — instead of the other way around — was the same as it had been at the beginning of the year: about 3 in 20.

 “But we did see knowledge gain on other topics,” he said.
-The percentage of people who could correctly define a total solar eclipse jumped to 70 after the event — a 21 point gain from Miller’s previous survey.
+The percentage of people who could correctly define a total solar eclipse jumped to 70 after the event — a 21-point gain from Miller’s previous survey.

 “There’s a certain magical quality about when astronomical kinds of things happen,” Miller said.
 “Things like the eclipse may stimulate an interest, and people start to discover other things.”